backdrop-contrib/ip_geoloc/README.txt

 using Leaflet you can superimpose Font Awesome font characters on top of your markers.

-The "Views PHP" module is required for some of the Views included with IPGV&M.
+The "Views PHP" module is required for the included /visitor-log View.
+The core module Statistics must be enabled also when you wish to collect visitor data.
-Session Cache API and "High-performance Javascript callback handler" modules are optional, but recommended.
+It is not required for maps in general.
+The "Session Cache API" and "High-performance Javascript callback handler" modules are optional, but recommended.

 If you want to center the map on the visitor's location, but don't want to use the HTML5 style of location retrieval involving a browser prompt, you may want